Black Cartoon Characters: Icons, History, and Impact

 Cyborg (Teen Titans)

-Booyah!
-Victor Stone, aka Cyborg, is the heart of the Teen Titans.
-He balances the tragedy of his accident (becoming part machine) with a fun-loving personality.
-His friendship with Beast Boy is one of the best “bromances” in animation history.
+Booyah.
+Victor Stone, better known as Cyborg, is the heart of the Teen Titans.
+He carries the tragedy of his accident, becoming part machine, while staying the warm, fun-loving glue of the group.
+His bromance with Beast Boy is one of the best friendships in animation.

 Bumblebee (Teen Titans)

 Karen Beecher is a genius and a leader.
-In Teen Titans Go! and the original series, she was a double agent who infiltrated the H.I.V.E. academy.
-She is confident, smart, and often the one calling the shots.
+In the original Teen Titans and Teen Titans Go, she went undercover as a double agent inside the H.I.V.E.
+Academy and ran circles around everyone.
+Confident, brilliant, and usually the one calling the shots, she is a quiet favorite of mine.

 Valerie Gray (Danny Phantom)

-Valerie Gray is a trailblazing black female lead.
-As the school’s ghost-hunting squad captain, she served as both a love interest and a rival to Danny Fenton.
-She brought depth and nuance to the series, facing challenges ranging from financial struggles to saving her dad.
+Valerie Gray is a trailblazing Black female lead on Nickelodeon’s Danny Phantom.
+As the school’s ghost-hunting captain, she was both a love interest and a rival to Danny, and she brought real depth to the series, facing everything from financial struggles to protecting her dad.
+She was never just set dressing.

 Huey Freeman (The Boondocks)